 Combine two tablespoons of oatmeal and two tablespoons of buttermilk.
 Mix it well and apply it.
 Rinse it after 20-30 minutes.

 Strawberries contain salicylic acid, which lowers and removes black spots and hyperpigmentation.
 The dead skin cells that drag down your skin are removed by strawberries, which also act as a wonderful exfoliant.
 Additionally, it closes pores and stops new flaws from emerging.

 This combination helps your treat sun tan, blemishes, freckles, and dark spots.
 Make a smooth paste of two strawberries and two tablespoon milk cream and apply it to your face.
 Let it work on your skin for 20-30 minutes and then, wash it off.
 Use the mask twice a week for noticeable results.

 Vitamin E present in almonds helps your skin fight sun tan and other skin issues.
 Just take four to five almonds and grind it coarse.
-Add rose water and lemon juice to it.
-Use it as a scrub and rinse it off in five minutes.
+Add rose water and lemon juice and use it as a scrub then rinse it off in five minutes.

 If you wish to use de-tanning products instead of home remedies, go ahead and bring in the power of Ayurveda into the picture with Petalsoft Anti-tan Rose Face Pack, Plump Up Antiwrinkle Gel and Nosun Jojoba-Wheatgerm Moisturising Sun Protection Gel

 Natural products from Just Herbs to remove and prevent sun tan

 Petalsoft Anti-tan Rose Face Pack from Just Herbs helps soothe, heal, and brighten skin that has been damaged by the sun while removing stubborn sun tan.
 Rich in Multani Mitti, combined with several other therapeutic clays and plant components, as well as the alluring and calming perfume of wild Indian roses it works wonders on tanned skin.